 You can trace Singapore’s history through the art, artefacts and multimedia displays at the National Museum of Singapore.
 Traditional Chinese beadwork, porcelain and sarong kebayadresses are on display at the Peranakan Museum.

+There is so much to do in Singapore at night.
 Singapore nightlife takes in everything from sleek rooftop bars to chic beachside hangouts and stylish nightclubs.
 For an evening of feasting and late-night revelry head to Clarke Quay or Club Street.
 The vibe is quieter at Robertson Quay, or at Dempsey Hill, where a relaxed evening can be enjoyed.

 Lovers of the outdoors can find plenty to please in Singapore’s parks.
 You can rent a bike and follow the island-wide park connector network.
 You’ll enjoy coastal views, tropical greenery and cooling breezes on a ride from East Coast Park to the popular Changi Village Food Centre, which dishes up some of the best nasi lemak (coconut rice) on the island.